Guidebolt/knowledge/README.md

 Truth is reality in its past, present, and future.
 What has been, what is, what could be, and what will be.
 Truth is the immediate state of the world and the complex patterns of cause-and-effect that structure the dynamics of change.
 Truth exists with and beyond our senses and thoughts.

 Truth offers realism and accuracy.
-With realism, one maps abstract ideals to specific possibilities.
-With accuracy, one projects limited power towards intended results within their own possibility control space.
+With realism, one maps abstract, sweeping ideals to specific, granular possibilities.
+With accuracy, one projects limited power towards intended results within their actual possibility control space.